The Reenactment: Production and plot

 Both Horia Pătraşcu's novel and the screenplay (co-authored by Pătraşcu and Pintilie) are closely based on real-life events.
 The incident was witnessed by Pătraşcu during the early 1960s, and took place in his native town of Caransebeş, shortly before a celebration of August 23 (Communist Romania's national holiday, commemorating the 1944 coup).
 The militiamen involved had detained two youths with no prior criminal record, accusing them of having been drunk and disorderly, and had decided to make them reenact the scene in order to educate the public about the perils of alcohol.
-In a 1999 interview, Pătraşcu acknowledges that, as a university student and part-time activist at a local culture house, he was a member of the original crew.
+In a 1999 interview, Pătrașcu acknowledges that, as a university student and part-time activist at a local culture house, he was a member of the original crew.

 Like in the film, the militiamen's decision seems to have outweighed the punishment proscribed for such offences: they made the youths film the same scene over and over, and, in the process, exposed them to public humiliation.
-Pătraşcu, who credits German writer Erich Maria Remarque and his All Quiet on the Western Front with having inspired his narrative, states: "At the actual, filmed reenactment I for one had a terrible shock.
+Pătrașcu, who credits German writer Erich Maria Remarque and his All Quiet on the Western Front with having inspired his narrative, states: "At the actual, filmed reenactment I for one had a terrible shock.
 They were children, they were just children.
 The police made them do what they had previously done.
 But that was a beach, a pool, there were girlies wearing bathing suits, some of them were connected with those girlies, and the [militiamen] were making them do what they had done when they were drunk, which was absurd, which made me shiver."
 In both story and film, Vuică dies after his friend, pressured by the authorities into making the reenactment look more authentic, hits him over the head with a stone.

 There was a significant gap between the story's publishing and the start of production.
 Filmmaker Mircea Săucan recalls repeatedly urging Pătraşcu to turn his text into a screenplay.
-Before Pintilie took up the project, Horia Pătraşcu says, he was approached by two other directors.
+Before Pintilie took up the project, Horia Pătrașcu says, he was approached by two other directors.
 The first was Radu Gabrea, who abandoned it once he decided to resettle in West Germany; the second was Liviu Ciulei, who disagreed with the writer over the plot's tragic outcome, and eventually ended talks.
 Also according to Pătraşcu, Pintilie was enthusiastic about making the film, and anxiously approached the author just as he was taking his final exams.
 George Mihăiţă, Vladimir Găitan and Ileana Popovici were debuting actors in their early twenties.
 As Mihăiţă recalls, he and Găitan were cast after a brief interview with Pintilie.
 Poet and actor Emil Botta was fifty-seven at the time, while George Constantin was thirty-five and Ernest Maftei forty-eight.
-Despite the marked age difference, Mihăiţă remembers, the communication on the set was smooth and the atmosphere playful.
+Despite the marked age difference, Mihăiță remembers, that the communication on the set was smooth and the atmosphere playful.

-The film was shot on location in the Southern Carpathian resort of Sinaia, but preserves some elements from the intended setting, including the restaurant's name of Pescăruş ("Seagull"), which had been borrowed from its Caransebeş model.
+The film was shot on location in the Southern Carpathian resort of Sinaia, but preserves some elements from the intended setting, including the restaurant's name Pescăruș ("Seagull"), which had been borrowed from its Caransebeș model.